payneio/read/README.md

-# read.payne.io blog
+# read.payne.io

-This is my current blog setup.
-I've added it to github to share to anyone else that may be looking for an easy-to-manage yet quite customizable staticly generated blog.
+This is my current personal online publishing setup.
+I've added it to github to share to anyone else that may be looking for an easy-to-manage yet quite customizable statically generated publishing site\*.

+\*I'm avoiding just calling it a "blog" because I'm planning on building in more features... like pdf generation.

 # Thanks